Skip to main content

 The library is not a supervised area.
 Parents or legal guardians are responsible for the safety and supervision of their children at all times, whether or not they accompany them to the library.

-If, in the judgment of library staff on duty, a patron is in an impaired state; needs immediate medical care or assistance; cannot safely use the library independently; or otherwise meets the definition of a vulnerable person under Florida law, they must have an adult (age 18+) guardian, caregiver or support person with them who is able to provide this assistance.
+If, in the judgment of library staff on duty, a patron is in an impaired state; needs immediate medical care or assistance; cannot follow policies or use the library safely; or otherwise meets the definition of a vulnerable person under Florida law, they must have an adult (age 18+) guardian, caregiver, or support person with them who is able to provide assistance.
 The library does not assume legal or custodial responsibility for any patron at any time.
 Library staff are required by law to report suspicions of abuse or neglect, including inadequate care of a vulnerable person.

 If a vulnerable person is left at the library without adequate care, a staff member will help them contact their caregiver or support person.
 A library staff member, emergency responder, or social worker may wait with the vulnerable person until their caregiver or support person arrives.
 If a caregiver is not available, the library may contact emergency or social services for assistance.